 For nearly 30 years I served as a Magistrate, firstly on the Bolton Bench and then on the Ormskirk Bench.

 I am a committed member of Christ Church Aughton and very committed to our 7 grandchildren!
-Two of them attend our primary school so don’t hesitate to approach me when I’m either bringing them to or collecting them from school if you wish to know more about the workings of an excellent Governing Body.
+One of them attends our primary school so don’t hesitate to approach me when I’m either bringing her to or collecting her from school if you wish to know more about the workings of an excellent Governing Body.

 Mr Mark Abbott - Vice-Chair